MaxPlays35/chess/README.md

 # Chess Game

-It just a simple chess game with AI(alpha beta pruring)
+It is just a simple chess game with AI (alpha beta pruning)

 #### Project structure